 Photo © Phil Dera

 Shahrzad Rahmani is a freelance stage and costume designer and scenographer based in Berlin.
 She is also part of the artist collective Guerilla Architects.
 Her work focuses on interdisciplinary spaces and installations in theatrical, urban and performance contexts.
-She experiments with different materials and their dialogue, fusion, and spatial transformation.
-Political contextualization and storytelling about migration, intersectional feminism, and marginalized narratives form the core of her artistic work.
-In 2023/24, she held the position of Artistic Guest Professor Bertolt Brecht at the University of Leipzig.
+In her artistic practice, she defines scenographic spaces as social and political spaces of resonance and reflection.
+In 2023/24, she held the Bertolt Brecht Guest Professorship at the Centre of Competence for Theatre (CCT) at Leipzig University.

 She has collaborated closely with a range of artists, such as choreographers Modjgan Hashemian and Jo Parks, as well as directors Marie Bues, Guido Wertheimer, Aslı Kışlal, Alicia Agustín, Keng Sen Ong, Isabella Sedlak, Yony Leyser, Ayham Majid Agha and Elisabeth Schiller-Witzmann.
 She was part of the artist collective Talking Straight and worked with the journalist Can Dündar.

-Her projects have been realized at numerous renowned theaters and art institutions, including radialsystem, Hebbel am Ufer, Maxim Gorki Theater, Uferstudios, Tischlerei der Deutschen Oper, Schaubude, Theater Thikwa, Theater an der Parkaue, Zentrum für Kunst und Urbanistik, Akademie der Künste, Nationaltheater Mannheim, Staatstheater Hannover, Theater Rampe Stuttgart, Schaubühne Lindenfels Leipzig, Westflügel Leipzig, Schauspielhaus Wien and Theater Münster.
+Realizations of her projects span numerous theaters including radialsystem, Hebbel am Ufer, Maxim Gorki Theater, Uferstudios, Tischlerei der Deutschen Oper, Schaubude, Theater Thikwa, Theater an der Parkaue, Zentrum für Kunst und Urbanistik, Akademie der Künste, Nationaltheater Mannheim, Staatstheater Hannover, Theater Rampe Stuttgart, Schaubühne Lindenfels Leipzig, Westflügel Leipzig, Schauspielhaus Wien and Theater Münster.

 She held the position of Deputy Head of Stage Design at Maxim Gorki Theater during the 2017/18 season, after working as an assistant stage designer there for two years.
 Between 2015 and 2019, she was responsible for the scenography of Herbstsalon’s and created the stage designs for “Eating Refugees” by the Center for Political Beauty in 2016, as well as for the “Science Center” performances by Talking Straight.